abhijitreang/AGDock/README.md

-GridDock:
-Automated Grid-Specific Docking Tool
+GridDock: An Automated GUI for High-Throughput Virtual Screening

 Developed by
 Department of Molecular Biology & Bioinformatics